AhmedMissaoui/CWC/README.md

 # Project CWC : Deployment
 1-First you need to make new server (Wildfly 9 or 8 ) and started.

-2- You have to deploy the ejb project but running "Clean install" command in the "Maven Build" option or just click "Run on server"
+2- You have to deploy the ejb project but running "Clean install" command in the "Maven Build" option or just click "Run on server".

-3- Check if hibernate generate your schema in Console 4-If last step is executed rightfully , Run the web project By a "Run on server" option On the Index.xhtml File or a "clean install" command in "Mavel build" option.
+3- Check if hibernate generate your schema in Console.

+4-If last step is executed rightfully , Run the web project By a "Run on server" option On the Index.xhtml File or a "clean install" command in "Mavel build" option.

 # Tools and requirements